harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-reports/velocity-metrics-reports/scm-reports.md

 * **SCM Issues Report:** Analyze the number of issues in your SCM tool by time, label, or other categories.
 * **SCM Issues Count Single Stat:** Report a single stat related to the number of issues in your SCM tool.
-* **SCM Issues Report Trends:** Analyze changes over time in the volume of SCM issues.
+* **SCM Issues Trends Report:** Analyze changes over time in the volume of SCM issues.

 ### Issue first response lead time